- Tunisian Torah Scroll

 Whitesell, Faris D. "Will H. Houghton, the Polished Personal Worker."
 The Sunday School Times, 7 August 1954, pp. 643 - 4.

 The Major Writings of Dr. William H. Houghton

 - Houghton, William H. Back to the Bible: Let's Go Back to the Bible.
 New York: Fleming H. Revell Co., c1940.

-- ____.
-The Living Christ and Other Gospel Messages.
+- Houghton, William H. The Living Christ and Other Gospel Messages.
 Chicago: The Bible Institute Colportage Association, c1936.

-- ____.
-Problems of Youth: How Shall I Live, Think, Love?
-New York: Calvary Baptist Church, N.d.
+- Houghton, William H. Problems of Youth: How Shall I Live, Think, Love?
+New York: Calvary Baptist Church, 19--.

-- ____.
-Rhymes from a City Tower.
+- Houghton, William H. Rhymes from a City Tower.
 Chicago: The Bible Institute Colportage Association, c1940.

-- ____.
-Star and Sceptre.
+- Houghton, William H. Star and Sceptre.
 Chicago: Bible Institute Colportage Association, c1935.

-- Houghton, William H. and Chas.
-T. Cook.
+- Houghton, William H. and Charles T. Cook.
 Tell Me about Moody.
 Chicago: The Bible Institute Colportage Association, c1937.